 Who said you can’t have your CBD and eat it too?
 CBD gummies are a delicious way to start your day, and their sweet-and-sour flavor will wake up your taste buds during afternoon slumps.

 The soft and chewy gummies made by Penguin are infused with CBD isolate, meaning they are free of THC and other cannabinoids.
 Discreet and easy to take with you wherever you go, they are a delicious part of any daily CBD routine.

 Some lotions leave you feeling greasy or are simply ineffective.
-Penguin’s CBD cream, however, is formulated to protect your skin and seal in moisture for a luxurious, velvety softness that lasts all day.
+Penguin’s CBD cream, however, is formulated to seal in moisture for a luxurious, velvety softness that lasts all day.
 Infused with peppermint and lavender, our CBD cream soothes and cools, for skin as soft as a Georgia peach.

 Industrial Hemp in Georgia

 Georgia’s commercial hemp-growing program has gotten off to a slow start, and the 2020 season is the first for this exciting crop.
 Until now, regulation has been caught up in processes and details, and legislators were looking for money to cover oversight.
 They finalized their regulations and appropriated funding earlier this spring, and growers are raring to go.

 Georgia’s long growing season makes hemp an exciting prospect for farmers.
 Some are speculating that Georgia-made CBD may hit the shelves by the end of the year, if not sooner.
 Quality controls are strict, with no synthetic fungicides, pesticides or herbicides approved for use on the plants, and agents from the Georgia Department of Agriculture can come take samples for testing at any time without warning.